mvoss02/real_time_crypto_trading_bot/README.md

 This repo will contain the full process of developing a crypto trading bot, including data engineering tools, data science, MLOps, etc.

 Todos:
-- Finalising the backfill process
+- Delete unnecessary groups added by backfill
-- Add the news ingestion
+- Retrieve news from API